Duty free concessions

 Return to Australia with goods subject to the Tourist Refund Scheme (TRS) provisions

-If you return to Australia with goods for which you have claimed a GST refund under the TRS on departure, you must declare those goods at Question 3 on the Incoming Passenger Card (IPC) if their value exceeds the passenger concession of AUD900.
+If you return to Australia with goods for which you have claimed a GST refund under the TRS on departure, you must declare those goods at Question 3 on the Incoming Passenger Card (IPC).

-GST refunds received on goods exceeding the passenger concession will have to be repaid if the items are brought into Australia.
+GST refunds received on goods claimed under the TRS will have to be repaid if the items are brought into Australia.

 See the Tourist Refund Scheme page for more detail about how it works.